-Constructed in 1848 to prevent coastal erosion and to provide a promenade along the beach, the esplanade is named after Lord Frederick Fitzclarence, a Lieutenant-Governor of Portsmouth who encouraged and supported its creation.
+Constructed in 1848 to prevent coastal erosion and to provide a promenade along the beach, the esplanade is named after Lord Frederick Fitzclarence, a Lieutenant - Governor of Portsmouth who encouraged and supported its creation.

+Southsea Common

-36 Southsea Common Southsea Common was bought by the town from the Government in 1923.
+Southsea Common was bought by the town from the government in 1923.
 This green space is popular for picnics, kite flying and a range of sporting activities.
 The common is also home to the Royal Naval War Memorial.

+36 Bandstand Field

+The earth banks around

-37 Bandstand Field
+Bandstand Field were gun

-The earth banks around Bandstand Field were gun batteries defending the entrance to Portsmouth Harbour.
-They form a natural amphitheatre with an outstanding sea view.
-Now a popular venue for outdoor events in the summer months.
+batteries defending the entrance

+to Portsmouth Harbour.
+They

+form a natural amphitheatre with

+an outstanding sea view, now a

+popular venue for outdoor events

+in the summer months.

+37 Southsea Castle

-38 Southsea Castle Built by Henry VIII in 1544, the Castle is one of a series of forts built along the south coast.
-The castle is open free of charge each year from April to September.
+Built in 1554 to a design reputedly by Henry VIII, the castle is one of a series of forts built along the south coast.
+The castle is open free of charge each year from April to October.